Michael-Kagnew/seg3103_playground/Lab05/README.md

 As seen, we are able to fake the 3 functions to work in order to be able to keep coding, even if the actual output is not accurate.

 ## Real Code Results
-The real code was put in, but did not work due to a bug in the application which involves the parsing of the inputs from the web app.
+The real code was put in commit 2d5904afc388ef226ca93984d2156a922378bc9a, but did not work due to a bug in the application which involves the parsing of the inputs from the web app.
 The below image is the stack trace of the error:

 ![images](assets/error_p1.png)